The importance of critiquing your own work

 I thought I would end this post with showing you a few example of how I used self-critique to progress my own food photography in my first year “behind the lens”.

 This was shortly after I had started my blog, and I hadn’t yet discovered my own style of photography.
 My blog photos around this time were (very) minimal and looking back now, they felt quite “forced” that is the dish was centre stage, usually on top of a neatly folded piece of linen and some awkwardly placed cutlery or line ingredient.
-Even at the time I was aware of this, and my main focus was on improving my styling and making the setting feel a little more natural.

 I was also shooting in manual, and editing with free online software here, and didn’t like how the colours looked or the lack of ‘crispness’ in the images.
 At this time though I was unable to find anything online to help me with this, so I just battled on, on my own, with the help of the odd blog article or YouTube clip.